-Senior Associate | hawa.mahamoud@gsk-lux.com
+Associate | christoforos.naziroglou@gsk-lux.com

 This country-specific Q&A provides an overview of securitisation laws and regulations applicable in Luxembourg.
 For a full list of jurisdictional Q&As visit legal500.com/guides

 LUXEMBOURG SECURITISATION

 1. How active is the securitisation market in your jurisdiction?
 What types of securitisations are typical in terms of underlying assets and receivables?